 Fight for the Living, Mourn for the Dead

 On April 28th, Canada’s National Day of Mourning, we mourn for our workplace dead.
-According to the WSIB, in 2020, there were 245 people who died from a work-related injury or illness in Ontario .
-Workplace deaths have broad and deep effects on the families of the workers, their employers and society.
-Workplace fatalities are increasing again, for a variety of reasons.
-Declines in unionization and efforts to reduce workers’ rights are included in the causes behind these increases.
+According to the WSIB, in 2020, 245 people died from a work-related injury or illness in Ontario .
+Workplace deaths have broad and deep effects on workers’ families, employers, and society.
+Workplace fatalities are increasing again for a variety of reasons.
+Declines in unionization and efforts to reduce workers’ rights are the causes behind these increases.

 Canada’s earliest workplace safety legislation came into being when Ontario’s Factory Act was passed in 1884.
 The Ontario legislation was modelled on Britain’s Factory Acts to improve conditions in textile mills by limiting the working hours for children and women and preventing children younger than nine from being employed in the mills.
 Unfortunately, the Ontario Factories Act proved unenforceable for many reasons and did little to protect workers.
 Children continued to work in mills and factories more than 70 years after the laws were applied to all factories.

 The Triangle Shirtwaist Factory Fire in New York City in 1911 was the impetus for the first US workplace safety law.
-146 people died in that fire, most of them women and many also recent immigrants, just trying to provide for their families.
+One hundred forty-six people died in that fire, most women and many recent immigrants just trying to provide for their families.
 Workers were trapped by locked doors.
-Many fell from an inadequate fire escape, or suffocated from the smoke.
-The fire department’s ladders were too short to reach the upper stories of the building where the fire raged.
+Many fell from an inadequate fire escape or suffocated from the smoke.
+The fire department’s ladders were short of reaching the upper stories of the building where the fire raged.